toby1984/LittleFuzz/README.md

       <version>1.0.0</version>
     </dependency>

-First you'll have to create an instance of the `de.codesourcery.littlefuzz.Fuzzer`:
+First you'll have to create an instance of the `de.codesourcery.littlefuzz.core.Fuzzer`:

     Fuzzer fuzzer = new Fuzzer();